-The Head of Boarding, Mrs Kehumile Masala, oversees and implements the boarding house policies and ensure that the regulations regarding safe boarding environments are all met.
-She is responsible for the day-to-day running of the boarding houses and management of the boarding staff.
+The Head of Boys' Boarding, Mr Kabu Mokgethwa, and the Head of Girls' Boarding, Mrs Virginia Tshoma, oversee and implement the boarding house policies and ensure that the regulations regarding safe boarding environments are all met.
+They are responsible for the day-to-day running of the boarding houses and management of the boarding staff.